hackclub/hackclub/workshops/todo-list-app/README.md

 }, [])
 ```

 We have got the data in a specified reference.

-To read data at a path and listen for changes, use the `on()` method of `firebase.database.Reference` to observe events. `on()` method is used to synchronize data in real-time.
+To read data at a path and listen for changes, use the `on()` method of `firebase.database.Reference` to observe events.
+The `on()` method is used to synchronize data in real-time.

 ```jsx
 useEffect(() => {